jamesawo/jamesaworo.com/README.md

 # jamesaworo.com

 This is my personal blog website that I built using Angular, Netlify Edge Functions, MongoDB, and TypeScript.
+**Note:** The domain name has recently been changed from `jamesaworo.com` to `jamesaworo.me`.

 The website is deployed on Netlify and the blog content is hosted on Hashnode.

 ## Features

 -   Responsive design
 -   Dynamic content fetching from Hashnode
 -   Serverless functions for backend logic
 -   MongoDB database for storing projects and bookmarks
 -   Custom domain and SSL certificate

 ## Tools